eliaxelang007/Tello-Dart/README.md

-This packages provides a Dart interface to Ryze Tello drones.
+A library that provides a high level way for you to interact with your Tello.

 ## Getting started